mcneel/developer.rhino3d.com/index.md

 #### Discourse
 {: .subgroup }

 [discourse.mcneel.com](http://discourse.mcneel.com) is the McNeel forum.
 This is the fastest place to get help.
-Specific categories to  in are:
+Specific categories to post in are:

 - [Rhino Developer](http://discourse.mcneel.com/c/rhino-developer): Customizing Rhino through VB.NET, C#, C++, RhinoScript, and Python.
 - [Scripting](http://discourse.mcneel.com/c/scripting): Topics related to RhinoScript and Python scripting.